Goldendoodles Exercise: Everything you need to know – by Dr. Sara Ochoa

 Lastly, each Goldendoodle will have their own personality.
 Usually, a Goldendoodle is very eager to please you and will acclimate very well to almost any situation.

 This makes living your life with your Goldendoodle easy.
 Goldendoodles tend to love to be around people.
 Some Goldendoodles are shy and will take a little bit of time to get used to your lifestyle but usually are very adaptive to any changes you make.

 You will know when your dog wants to exercise.
-When you say do you want to go and they jump right up, they will be ready for exercise.
-Also, if your dog does not want to go and just want to curl up in their bed, do not force them to exercise.
+When you say do you want to go, and they jump right up, they will be ready for exercise.
+Also, if your dog does not want to go and just wants to curl up in their bed, do not force them to exercise.

 No matter how much time you and your Goldendoodle are outdoors, make sure that they are supervised.
 Goldendoodles can easily find something to get into trouble with.

-These are also a very highly sought after bred, and a suspicious car could drive by and take your dog from your yard if you are not watching.
+These are also a very highly sought-after breed, and a suspicious car could drive by and take your dog from your yard if you are not watching.
 Your Goldendoodle is just like a member of your family, so keep a close eye on them.

 Your Goldendoodle will need to exercise each day.
 You cannot skip a day as people may do with their personal exercise.

 - Helps strengthens muscles and helps prevent injury

 - Helps aid in proper digestion

 - Provides physical, mental, and social stimulation